bkoz/guestbook/README.md

 # guestbook
 This README is a work-in-progress and may not work just yet.

-A simple Kube uService based application that uses Java, JBoss EAP and MongoDB.
+A simple Kube uService-based application that uses a MongoDB client written in Java running on JBoss EAP6.

 ## Overview
 The guestbook is a simple client/server application that consists of two kube